sbal06/Fashion-MNIST/README.md

 we can see that the model has diffculty in distinguishing between 'T-shirt/Top' and a 'Shirt.'

-Score for training accuracy: -90-91%
+Score for training accuracy: -90-91% <br>
 Scores for testing accuracy: -91.5% <br>

 ----------------------------------------------------------------------------------------------------------------------------------------